Gifts in a Jar

-Do not double these recipes - for larger batch jam cooking in the microwave, consult a reputable microwave cookbook, or the cookbook that came with your microwave, for appropriate cooking times.
+One caveat – this method is definitely best for small batches, so do not double the recipes; for larger batch jam cooking times, consult a reputable microwave cookbook, or the cookbook that came with your microwave.

 Notes

 When preparing ingredients for these recipes, make sure that you have a generously packed measure of the base fruit.
-I made one batch starting with a scant three cups of raspberries - when it boiled down, it didn't yield quite enough to make two full one-cup jars of jam, which was disappointing.
+I made one batch starting with a scant three cups of raspberries, figuring that would make two cups mashed.
+I didn’t measure the mashed fruit and, when the jam boiled don wn, it didn’t yield quite enough to make two full one-cup jars of jam, which was disappointing.

 Small Batch Jams